ThemezerNX/Layouts/README.md

 8. Create a layout overlay by following the ['Creating Overlays' guide](##3.-Creating-overlays) and save it as `overlay.png` in your layout folder.

-If with the above instructions, you're still inclear what to do, dm me (Migush#4096) on Discord.
+_If with the above instructions, you're still not sure what to do, dm me (Migush#4096) on Discord._

 ## **Advanced: pieces**